- IR-cut filter stuck in night mode (stays B&W in daylight)

-- IR LED reflection off a nearby wall or eave
+- IR reflecting off a nearby wall/eave

-- Camera lens condensation from temperature changes
+- Lens condensation from temperature swings

 Problem Description